FlashyDJ/Slotmaps/docs/index.md

 # Slotmaps Documentation

 Welcome to the documentation for the Slotmaps library, a C# implementation for efficient data storage and retrieval using slot-based data structures.

 This library includes features like `SlotMap`, `SecondaryMap`, and `SparseSecondaryMap`.
 This documentation will guide you through using this library effectively.

-This C# library is inspired by the Rust library [slotmap](https://github.com/orlp/slotmap/), created by [orlp](https://github.com/orlp).
+This C# library is inspired by the Rust crate [slotmap](https://github.com/orlp/slotmap/), created by [orlp](https://github.com/orlp).
-It adapts the core concepts of the Rust implementation.
+This adapts the ideas and core concepts of the Rust implementation.

 ## Table of Contents